↰ Back to Candidate Page Previous Candidate Next Candidate

 What are the key issues facing the engineering and/or geoscience professions?

-Two issues that could have the greatest impact on our professions are: regulation of Applied Science Technologists and Technicians of BC (ASTTBC), and regulation of Engineering and Geoscience corporations.
+Two issues that will have the greatest impact on our professions are: regulation of Applied Science Technologists and Technicians of BC (ASTTBC), and corporate regulation of Engineering and Geoscience.

 Looking five years ahead, what is your vision for Engineers and Geoscientists BC as a professional regulatory body in BC?